 Now let's look at the size of your signature.
-If your first name is bigger and more prominent in your signature, this normally means that your 'private' self is more important to you than your 'public' self.
-If your surname is bigger and more prominent, this probably means that your 'public' self is more important to you.
+If your first name is bigger and more prominent in your signature, this usually means that your "private" self is more important to you than your "public" self.
+If your last name is bigger and more prominent, this probably means that your "public" self is more important to you.

-If your whole signature is very big compared with the rest of your writing, this normally means that you are quite a selfconfident person.
+If your whole signature is very big compared with the rest of your writing, this usually means that you are a self-confident person.
 Some people actually sign in capital letters, which suggests that they may be big-headed or even arrogant rather than just self-confident.
 On the other hand, people who sign their name with a very small signature tend to be insecure and have low self-esteem.

 Now give Sts time to look at the information under The legibility of your signature.
-Check the meaning of legibility, and model and drill its pronunciation /ledʒə'bɪləti/.
+Check the meaning of legibility, and model and drill its pronunciation /ledʒəˈbɪləti/.

-Play audio 1.19 once the whole way through for Sts to listen.
+Play audio 1.19 once all the way through for Sts to listen.
 Then give Sts time to see if they can complete some of the notes.